Condensed matter lessons about the origin of time: Condensed matter models and Lorentz invariance

-In any case, the additional lesson with respect to the case of BECs might well be that the various characteristic scales in our universe `conspire' to protect the effective low-energy symmetries such as Lorentz invariance, and hide the microscopic physics from low-energy observers like ourselves.
-Indeed, if the compositeness scale of the bosons provides a gravitational cut-off, while the Lorentz violation scale lies at much higher energies, then the latter might be strongly suppressed from direct observation.
-This would then mean that a relativistic spacetime subsists well above the Planck scale, even if the fundamental `quantum gravity' theory itself does not obey Lorentz invariance.
+In any case, the additional lesson with respect to the case of BECs might well be that, in a sufficiently complex system, the various characteristic scales could in a certain sense ``conspire'' to protect the effective low-energy symmetries such as Lorentz invariance, and hide the microscopic physics from a low-energy observer.
+Indeed, if the compositeness scale of the bosons provides a cut-off for low-energy beings such as ourselves, while the Lorentz violation scale lies at much higher energies, then the latter is suppressed from observation by at least the huge factor $E_{LV}/E_{Pl}$.
+This would then mean that relativistic spacetimes subsist well above the Planck scale, even though the ``quantum gravity'' theory itself (i.e., the theory describing the microscopic constituents of the spacetime condensate) does not obey Lorentz invariance.
+What would physics between the Planck and the Lorentz violation scale look like, then?
+An intriguing possibility is that the effective spacetime itself would survive unaltered, but that gravity would be modified at energies $E_{Pl}< E< E_{LV}$ and might even vanish completely before $E_{LV}$ is reached.
+One would then be left with a relativistic spacetime in the pure sense of special relativity~\cite{Volovik:2003nx}: a non-gravitating, but still well-defined Lorentzian spacetime, where the invariant speed $c$, which at low energy was the signalling velocity of the (massless) bosons, is now the limiting velocity of the fermions.
+One might think that this would violate all we know about relativistic spacetimes in strong gravitational fields such as black holes.
+However, a careful analysis shows that this would only modify the physics inside the black hole but is otherwise in perfect agreement with all the observed physics, and could in fact even open up new scenarios for solving some of the paradoxes associated with black-hole physics, see~\cite{Barcelo:2010vc}.